-The most common way to run jobs is to have a queuing system like PBS, LSF or SGE.
-For those queuing systems, TURBOMOLE will use the information about the available nodes directly, so it will automatically start the jobs where they are supposed to run.
+The most common way to run jobs is to have a queuing system like PBS, LSF, SLURM or SGE/Univa Grid engine.
+For those queuing systems, Turbomole will use the information about the available nodes directly, so it will automatically start the jobs where they are supposed to run.
 For other queuing systems: please ask your system administrator.

-In general, if no PBS/LSF/SGE is used, TURBOMOLE will check if it finds an environment variable HOSTS_FILE containing the name of a file with a list of available machine names.
+In general, if no PBS/LSF/SGE/SLURM is used, Turbomole will check if it finds an environment variable HOSTS_FILE containing the name of a file with a list of available machine names.
 Otherwise the node where the job is started will be used.